 The University of Colorado Boulder Graduate School Emergency Fund is intended to help meet the financial needs of Boulder graduate students who encounter an emergency situation resulting in unforeseen expenses during their degree program.
+This program does not cover students enrolled in the Law School or the Leeds MBA program.
 Situations eligible for funding include events such as:

 *Dental expenses are only eligible if they are caused by an accident or injury, otherwise any necessary/required procedures that are not covered by insurance may be eligible for up to $500.

-Please note that assistance with housing (i.e. rent, utilities, etc.) or food insecurity, as well as other living expenses such as car repairs, child care, taxes, insurance, pet-related expenses, and computer/laptop replacement are not covered by this fund.
-If you are experiencing an issue that falls under one of these categories, please consider applying for the Student Emergency Fund.
+Please note that assistance with ongoing medical costs/prescriptions, housing (i.e. rent, utilities, etc.) or food insecurity, as well as other living expenses such as car repairs, child care, taxes, insurance, pet-related expenses, and computer/laptop replacement are not covered by this fund.
+At this time we are also not able to provide funding for Marshall Fire-related costs.

 Students must be enrolled in a CU Boulder graduate degree program.
-Please note students may only receive assistance from this emegrency fund twice during their tenure.
+Please note students may only receive assistance from this emergency fund twice during their tenure.